 - Use a basting brush to cover the flatbread with a thin layer of olive oil.

-- Spread slices of cherry tomatoes evenly over the flatbread.
+- Spread cherry tomato slices evenly over the top of the flatbread.

 - The ingredient amounts listed are for one flatbread sized 8 ½ by 4 ½ inches.
 You will need to adjust the amounts of ingredients when using flatbreads with a smaller or larger surface area.

-- The basil leaves can be place on whole or, for thin strips of fresh basil, slice the basil leaves using kitchen scissors.
+- Place fresh basil leaves on the flatbread whole or slice the basil leaves using kitchen scissors.

-- To make this more like the Margherita Flatbread Pizza from Panera, use tomato sauce instead of olive oil (theirs actually calls for a tomato bell pepper sauce) and use a blend of fontina and mozzarella cheeses.
-They do not drizzle balsamic glaze on top, but you will thank me for recommending it!😋
+- To make this more like the Margherita Flatbread Pizza from Panera, use tomato sauce instead of olive oil (theirs calls for a tomato bell pepper sauce) and use a blend of fontina and mozzarella cheeses.
+They don't drizzle balsamic glaze on top, but you will thank me for recommending it!😋

-The great thing about flatbreads is that they can be served as an appetize or main entree and they go with pretty much anything!
-Here are a few ideas I've come up with 🙂
+The great thing about flatbreads is that they can be served as an appetize or main entree and they go with a variety of side dishes.

 Questions You May Have

-Did you make the margherita flatbread recipe and love it?
-Please let me know by leaving a 5-star review or commenting below!
+Did you make this Margherita Flatbread Pizza recipe and love it?
+Please let me know by leaving a ⭐⭐⭐⭐⭐ rating and comment below.
+A 5-star rating is the best compliment!

 Equipment